How to Set Up Direct Primary Care Arrangements

 Accessing Your Doctor and Communication Channels

-After your first appointment, you’ll have direct access to your doctor through multiple channels-phone for urgent questions, email for non-urgent matters, and video visits for follow-ups that don’t require physical examination.
+After your first appointment, you’ll have direct access to your doctor and care team through multiple channels-phone for urgent questions, email for non-urgent matters, and video visits for follow-ups that don’t require physical examination.
 This direct access eliminates the frustration of phone trees and message relays.
 Your physician can refill prescriptions with a quick phone call or email rather than requiring you to call the office during business hours and wait for staff to process requests.

 Hub-and-spoke diagram showing how patients connect with their DPC physician - direct primary care arrangements